-Although I am going to share several different passages of scripture with you today, I decided to start out with this one and make it my theme verse for today's sermon: 2nd Timothy 1:6-7 - "And for this reason I remind you to kindle afresh the gift of God which is in you through the laying on of my hands.
+2^{nd} Timothy 1:6-7 (NASB) - "And for this reason I remind you to kindle afresh the gift of God which is in you through the laying on of my hands.
 For God has not given us a spirit of timidity, but of power and love and discipline."

 Verse 7 again - "For God has not given us a spirit of timidity, but of power and love and discipline."
-Many times over the years, as I read my Bible and I come across this verse, it has really spoken to me - that's because of that word "timid/timidity."
+Many times, over the years, as I have read my Bible and I come across this verse, it has really spoken to me - that's because of that word "timid/timidity."
 I tend to be a rather timid person - I have always been rather shy.
 You might not think that of me because you all have often seen me speaking in front of groups, but back in my twenties I was terribly shy and introverted - I was a perfectionist who was afraid of making mistakes.
-So, from this verse, I have taken the title of my sermon today: "Are you timid?"
-The answer for me is: Yes I am ... though I have also learned how to break free from my timidity, and I will share some of that story with you today.

-"God has not given us a spirit of timidity."
+But look at that verse again: "God has not given us a spirit of timidity."
 The old King James Version says "a spirit of fear."

 A Bible dictionary I consulted told me that the Greek word here is deilia, and it basically means fearfulness.
 I must admit to you that this feeling has often characterized me.
 The Bible dictionary went on to say this: "That spirit is not given us by God.
-The word denotes cowardice and timidity and is never used in a good sense."
+The word denotes cowardice and timidity and [it] is never used in a good sense."

 The reason I have brought up this subject is because I suspect that I am not the only one who has suffered from this.
 And maybe some of you have.
 Even the Apostle Paul's great partner in ministry Timothy suffered from it - that's why Paul brought it up so early in this epistle to Timothy.
 This is the last epistle that the Apostle Paul wrote, so Timothy must have had several years of ministry experience and church leadership behind him ... and yet he still suffers from timidity, from fearfulness.
 Throwing off this spirit of fearfulness is something we have to always be reminding ourselves to do, since it can continue to afflict us in our later years - especially if you are like me, with a perfectionistic and overly introspective personality.
 An overly introspective personality can get you so focused on yourself that you forget that you have a part to play in serving the Christian community with your spiritual gift.
+That's the way that I was for a long time.

 Many years ago, I heard a wise missionary make the following comment - there is kind of a play on words here, so you might not get the point at first.
 He said this: "The person who is all wrapped up in himself ... makes a very small package!"
 The person who is all wrapped up in himself ... makes a very small package!
 Do you get the play on words here?
-"The person all wrapped up in himself" describes someone like I was in my twenties and sometimes afterwards as well: so very much focused on self and afraid to reach out socially and have contact with people.
+"The person all wrapped up in himself" describes someone like I was in my twenties (and sometimes afterwards as well): so very much focused on self and afraid to step out socially and have contact with people.
 So focused on self that we say he is "all wrapped up in himself," and thus he "makes a very small package" indeed!
 We have the image here of package that has been wrapped up.
 It's a very small package because it is only him.